Top Kamala Harris aide resigns over harassment settlement

 SACRAMENTO, Calif.
-(AP) — A top aide to California U.S. Sen. Kamala Harris has resigned over his involvement in a harassment lawsuit while he worked at the state Department of Justice.
+(AP) — A top aide to California U.S. Sen. Kamala Harris resigned Wednesday over revelations he was involved in a harassment lawsuit and $400,000 settlement while working for the state Department of Justice.

-The Sacramento Bee reports Larry Wallace left his job Wednesday as a senior adviser in Harris’s Sacramento office.
-The newspaper reports his resignation came after it inquired about a $400,000 settlement in 2017 related to the harassment lawsuit.
+Larry Wallace, a senior adviser in Harris’s Sacramento office, resigned after the Sacramento Bee inquired about the 2017 settlement, the newspaper reported .

-Harris was California’s attorney general before she became a U.S. senator in 2017.
+“We were unaware of this issue and take accusations of harassment extremely seriously,” Harris spokeswoman Lily Adams said.
+“This evening, Mr. Wallace offered his resignation to the senator, and she accepted it.”

 Most Read Nation & World Stories